In My Arms (Kylie Minogue song): Live performances

 Since the song was released, "In My Arms" has been performed at all of Minogue's tours bar the Anti Tour.
 In 2008, Minogue performed the song on her KylieX2008, promoting the album X. It was performed as the last song in the act entitled Black Versus White'.
 This was the fourth act in the Opening Night set order, which the song was followed by a performance of "Love at First Sight" which ended the act, the seventh in the Main Set and Open Air / Amphitheater sets and fifth in the Festival set, where "In My Arms" finished all three.
 Minogue then performed the song on her North American tour in later 2009.
 It was served as the last song of the sets until the encore.
 The song was most recently performed on Minogue's Aphrodite: Les Folies Tour in 2011.
 It was a more rock-oriented version of the song and was performed as the last song of the first half of the show.
 The song was performed after a remixed version of "Confide in Me" and a rock version of "Can't Get You Out of My Head".
 Minogue wore a big, open bottomed dress that was a turquoise colour with big silver platforms.
 Minogue also performed it on the Kiss Me Once Tour where it served as the second song after a performance of Les Sex.
 Exclusively on her São Paulo show in 2020, Minogue performed the song.
+During the Tension Tour in 2025, "In My Arms" was added to the setlist starting with the concert in Buenos Aires, where it was performed during the encore as the penultimate number.